Hi all,

 When we grow up in this world, in this culture, we become enculturated, we become very much aware of only one side, one part of this complete activity of diversification/ unification, and that’s the diversification side.
 From the time that we are very young, we are encouraged to find ourselves, to define ourselves, to figure out who we are, and what we are, and what we want to do, and what we want to accomplish, and what we want to have.

+One of the ways we clearly clarify this is by comparing and contrasting ourselves with everything else that we can perceive in this world.
 So we start to create this world view in which there is me standing here, sitting here, me being that which is contained within this skin bag of the body, and everything else, which is what stands outside of me.
 Just before the sit we were talking about the eight-fold path.
 The first of the steps in the eight-fold path, which is the path to the cessation of anguish, of suffering, is right or complete view.

+This is where we start in Zen practice.
 Coming from a position of perceiving only this diversification side, the manifestation, or arising side as being the complete activity, we sit down and begin to look at the world, we begin to look at ourselves and we begin to investigate the complete activity, we begin to experience the full activity, the complete activity which has as its content, indeed, this activity of rising and diversification, but also, the activity of dissolution or unification.
 In the form of Zen practice, the various activities that we do in Zen practice are very strongly pointed at rounding out this side that we pay so little attention to, the minus or dissolution, unification activity.
 All of the practices that we do are really aimed at allowing us the greatest opportunity to experience this.
 So, now I come to what I actually want to talk about tonight, which is the practice of chanting.
 I already can feel people squirming in their seats...
 “Chanting?
 NOOOO!!!”
 I’ve talked a lot about sitting, and I’ve talked a little bit about walking meditation but I don’t think I’ve ever spoken about the practice of chanting.
 Part of it is because on Tuesday we have a lot of newcomers, and chanting, I find for many people, is one of the more uncomfortable aspects of practice.

+People are really uncomfortable with chanting, even more than they are with the sitting, even more than they are with the walking.
+But it’s important for us to understand what the function of chanting is.
 So in Zen, being the experiential school, we don’t like to talk so much ... so I’m going to have us do a little bit of practice tonight where I hope we can get the spirit of this practice of chanting.
 So, chanting...when it comes time to do it...when the Jikijitsu says, “Take out your chant sheets and turn to the `Heart of Perfect Wisdom Sutra’”.

 Immediately, the diversification activity begins, it fires up, we begin to think about ourselves, we begin to become really strongly self-concerned.
 We start to think about, “What is this I’m being asked to chant?”, “What am I supposed to do about this?”, “How do I do this?”
 Then we pull it out and look at it and say, “What does this mean?”, and “What does it imply if I’m chanting it?”, and “What does the person across from me think about me chanting?”, and “How do I sound?” and “What does this mean anyway?”...we keep going around and around.
+It’s a very strongly engaging diversification that starts to take to place, even at the thought, even at the insinuation that we might be doing some chanting.
+A lot of ego comes up...a lot of self.

 There are two practices in Zen, or two approaches to practising this activity of dissolution, that we use in Zen practice.
 One is a passive approach in which while we are sitting we gradually, little bit by little bit, allow our grip, allow our tight hold on ourselves to let go, more and more and more until we dissolve into the situation, the experience.
 We can do this in many different circumstances.
 Maybe if you like music, if you listen to a really beautiful piece of music, just practice letting go of yourself little bit by little bit by little bit, until it’s as if you are absorbed by music, there is no sound, there is no you listening to the music, there is just music...
 WE are not separate FROM.
+A moment later, the self arises and we diversify and we say "that was beautiful" so this is the passive activity of dissolution, of minus.
+The other form, the other way that we practice this activity in Zen is to actively unify or to actively dissolve and we can do this through walking but I find it particularly effective when we do it through chanting.

 So, I’m always a little bit sad on a Tuesday night when we chant, because there is this powerful potential with about 40 people here, that so often is squandered.
 When we have 40 people together there is this powerful potential in chanting for us to have an experience of the complete activity...dissolution, unification and diversification.
 So, rather than flapping our gums all the time, what’s important in Zen practice is to experience.